lgw2/lgw2.github.io/_teaching/csci127-summer-2019/lectures/practicum_review_2.md

 ---

 ## Practicum Info
-The practicum will take place on Thursday, 6/27 from 2pm to 3pm in BH 126, our usual classroom.
+The practicum will take place on Thursday, 6/27 from 2pm to 3pm in BH 254, the computer lab.
 It will cover the Python topics that we have learned so far: data types, turtle graphics, modules, functions, selection statements, iterative statements, strings, recursion, lists, files, dictionaries, and object oriented programming, with a focus on topics we learned since the